 Configuring the web crawler

 This page gives a guide to configuring the Funnelback web crawler.
 The web crawler is used to gather pages for indexing, by following hypertext links and downloading documents.
-The main collection creation page for a web collection describes the standard parameters used to configure the web crawler.
+The data source creation page for a web data source sets the required options used to configure the web crawler.
 These include giving it a start point, how long to crawl for, what domain to stay within and which areas to avoid.

 For most purposes the default settings for the other crawler parameters will give good performance.
 This page is for administrators who have particular performance or crawling requirements.